Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Maxima and minima

 \section{Maxima and minima}

-In this section, we tackle the problem of computing the minima and characterizing the maxima of $\ExpeDProj$.
+In this section, we tackle the problem of computing the minima and characterizing the maxima of $\ExpeDProj$, both over all $n$-vertex root trees (keeping $n$ constant).
 In particular, we give a closed-form formula for the maximum value of $\ExpeDProj$ and characterize the trees that maximize it, as well as outline a dynamic programming algorithm to compute the minima.
 Henceforth, we use $\mathcal{T}_n$ to denote the set of $n$-vertex (unlabeled) rooted trees.
 Evidently, any tree that maximizes (resp. minimizes) $\ExpeDProj$ also maximizes (resp. minimizes) $\rexpe{\VDp{\Rtree}}$, thus we restrict our study to the former.
 Throughout this section, we use $\Nvert{i}$ to refer to the size of the subtree rooted at the $i$th child of the root for $1\le i\le \Rdegree$.

+The construction of projective minimum linear arrangements has optimal substructure: optimal arrangements are composed of optimal arrangements of subtrees \cite{Hochberg2003a,Gildea2007a,Alemany2022a}.
+Similarly, the construction of $n$-vertex rooted trees $\Rtree\in\mathcal{T}_n$ that maximize (resp. minimize) $\ExpeDProj$ also has optimal substructure.
+The following lemma proves this claim.